Ardingly - 9 miles

-From the right hand side of the car park, walk towards the top of the dam.
-Go through the gate on the right hand side of the reservoir.
-Initally the path heads into woodland but then descends again towards the water.
+From the right-hand side of the car park, walk towards the top of the dam.
+Go through the gate on the right-hand side of the reservoir.
+Initially the path heads into woodland but then descends again towards the water.
 Ignore the first footpath on the right.
 You will later be returning by this route.

 Keep following the path along the reservoir.
 Often, the water level is high during late winter and spring but can drop substantially in the summer months when demand for water is high.
 The photograph shows the reservoir in early May.
 After about ⅓ mile look out for another footpath on the right.
 Take the footpath and follow it uphill.

 When you reach outbuildings at Town House Farm, take the track straight ahead.
 Passing to the right of the farm, follow the road all the way to Saint Peters Church, ignoring all the footpaths on the left and right.
 Turn right at Saint Peters Church and then take the footpath on the left by the “Street Lane” sign.
 Go through a gate and turn right onto a wide road which passes through the South of England Showground.